labelflow/labelflow/README.md

 ### LabelFlow.ai hosted version

-You can use our hsoted version now for free, at [labeflow.ai](https://labelflow.ai).
+You can use our hosted version now for free, at [labeflow.ai](https://labelflow.ai).

 ### Serving your own LabelFlow